-Whole Kids Foundation is excited to partner with United Health Foundationin launching a new grant program supporting the next generation of innovativeideas in children’s health & nutrition.
+Whole Kids Foundation partnered with United Health Foundation in 2016 to support the next generation of innovative ideas in children’s health & nutrition.

 From more than 300 letters of interest we were proud to offer grant funding to nine organizations.